-Payables, accrued liabilities and long-term obligations are reported in the district-wide financial statements.
-In the governmental funds, only payables and accrued liabilities that are paid in a timely manner and in full from current financial resources.
-Claims and judgments, and compensated absences that will be paid from governmental funds, are reported as a liability in the fund financial statements only to the extent that they are due for payment in the current year.
-Bonds and other long-term obligations that will be paid from governmental funds are recognized as a liability in the fund financial statements when due.
+All account payable, accrued liabilities and long-term obligations are reported in the district-wide financial statement.
+In the governmental funds, only accounts payable and accrued liabilities that are paid in full in a timely manner from current financial resources are considered a current liability.
+That is, claims and judgments, and compensated absences that will be paid from governmental funds, are reported as a liability in the fund financial statements only to the extent that they are due for payment in the current year.
+Bonds and other long-term obligations that will be paid from governmental funds are recognized as a liability in the fund financial statements when the payment is due.

-Long-term obligations represent the District's future obligations or future economic outflows.
+Long-term obligations represent the district's future obligations or future economic outflows.
 The liabilities are reported as due in one year or due within more than one year in the Statement of Net Position.